aldrichalvarez/aldrichalvarez/README.md

 - 👋 Hi, I’m @aldrichalvarez
-- 👀 I’m interested in Artificial Intelligence
+- 👀 I’m interested in Artificial Intelligence, Computer Science and Software Development
 - 🌱 I’m currently learning Machine Learning, Django framework and React JS
 - 💞️ I’m looking to collaborate on AI startups
 - 📫 How to reach me on FB: Aldrich Heinz Menguito Alvarez